jetthoughts/jt.github.io/_posts/2010-07-11-geoipcity-on-mac-os.markdown

 make
 {% endhighlight %}

-* When run all this stuff, I did not get a success result, I still have a error when install gem.
+* When I have run all this stuff, I did not get a successful result, I still had an error when installing a gem.

-* show available SDKs in you host
+* Showed available SDKs in the host
  ` ls /Developer/SDKs `
  I got two: MacOSX10.5.sdk     MacOSX10.6.sdk

-* So change line in readme file before
+* So I have changed a line in readme file before

 {% highlight bash linenos=table %}